Last Updated on October 1, 2022 by Jim Ferri

 During the two years I lived in Germany while in the U.S. Army, we found one of the great times of year to be December, a time when we visited Christkindlmarkts.

 Today, as then, these German Christmas markets continue to be near-magical places.
 As if plucked from a Hallmark television movie, they are filled with twinkling lights and market stalls overflowing with Christmas crafts, and local foods, and plenty of warm mulled wine to ward off the seasonal chill.
 Smoldering firewood and sizzling sausages scatter scents that seem to hang in the air forever, while a dusting of light snow puts the final touches on the enchanted Christmas tableaux.
 And since it’s the low season, you sometimes can get to them less expensively than in the warmer months.

 One of the Loveliest Historical Cities in Germany, Also During Christkindlmarkt

 Looking back on my Christmas market visits, I now realize that I missed one of the best Christkindlmarkts in SouthWest Germany – the Christmas market in Freiburg im Breisgau.

-On the western edge of the Black Forest, Freiburg is only 30 miles from Colmar in the Alsace Region of France, and only a bit over 40 miles from Basel, Switzerland.
+On the western edge of the Black Forest, Freiburg is only 30 miles from Colmar in the Alsace Region of France, and only a bit over 40 miles from Basel in Switzerland.
 Regardless of the time of year, its location makes it an excellent place to use as a base for visiting this area of Europe.